rayHrx/SimMud/README.md

     $ ece297vnc start
     ```
 - Follow the instruction in command window to start a VNC session:
-  -- eg: for Mac
+    eg: for **Mac**
-    On your local machine run:
+    1. On your local machine run:
     ```sh
     $ ssh -L 5901:127.0.0.1:5901 username@ugxxx.eecg.toronto.edu
     ```
-    Then open TigerVNC and connect to:
+    2. Then open TigerVNC and connect to:
     ```sh
     127.0.0.1:5901
     ```